 - Setup: 5 Minutes

-The Visual Apex (sometimes referred to as Vapex) Projectoscreen is another excellent option if you want something that’s going to do well in the outdoors.
+The Vamvo screen is another excellent option if you want something that’s going hold well in the outdoors.

-The style features a large screen with a foldable metal frame.
+The style features a large screen with an aluminum metal frame and tripod stand for stability.
 We were actually surprised at how easy it was to fold up and transport with the included, padded carry case.

-Set up was relatively average.
+Set up was quixk and easy, roughly 5 minutes.
 Setting up the legs and frame aren’t necessarily difficult, although, the screen part was a bit meticulous.
 The frame is one whole piece, so it’s very user-friendly and intuitive to manage.

-As the screen’s surface has snap tops which go around the perimeter of the frame, you have to snap quite a bit.
+As the screen’s surface has snaps which go around the perimeter of the frame, you have to snap quite a bit.
 That’s not to say it should take you more than a few minutes – it just is tedious.

 The CineWhite matte screen features a gain of 1.1, with a 160 degree viewing angle and black backing for front projection screens.
 It’s also UV-protected, mildew-resistant, and easy to wash.